Find Affordable College Courses

 Moscow, ID

-With a ranking of #9, University of Idaho did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
+University of Idaho did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
+It came in at #9 on the list.
 Located in the distant town of Moscow, U of I is a public college with a large student population.

 While working on their Bachelor's Degree, human development majors at U of I accumulate an average of around $34,252 in student debt.